After gaining 60+ pounds during pregnancy, Kia, 34, was having trouble taking the weight back off.

 Kia tells her how she gets up at 5AM — her “no excuses” time — so she can work out, come home, shower, dress, fix breakfast for her family, and drop her son off at daycare all before she goes to work.

 “5AM?
 Are you crazy?”

-This isn’t the first time Kia has heard this since she started Lean Eating.
+This isn’t the first time Kia has heard this since she started Precision Nutrition Coaching.
 She already has a canned response.